mkdocstrings/griffe/docs/insiders/index.md

 ### Compatibility

-> We're building an open source project and want to allow outside collaborators to use *griffe* locally without having access to Insiders.
+> We're building an open source project and want to allow outside collaborators to use *Griffe* locally without having access to Insiders.
 Is this still possible?

 Yes.
-Insiders is compatible with *griffe*.
+Insiders is compatible with *Griffe*.
 Almost all new features and configuration options are either backward-compatible or implemented behind feature flags.
 Most Insiders features enhance the overall experience, though while these features add value for the users of your project, they shouldn't be necessary for previewing when making changes to content.

 ### Payment